 Most students leave school with an Alberta student loan and a Canada student loan.
 Having two government loans means you need to handle two debts and two payment schedules.

 Your Alberta loan is managed through My Loan and your Canada loan is managed through the National Student Loans Service Centre (NSLSC) Online Services.
 You must create individual accounts through these websites and handle your repayments separately.

-- Repayment - begins six months after you leave school.
-A monthly repayment schedule is set up for you automatically.
-Interest is added to your loan balance monthly.
+- Repayment - This begins six months after you leave school.
+A monthly repayment schedule is set up for you automatically, and interest is added to your loan balance monthly.
 You may be eligible to receive a tax credit for interest paid on your student loans.

 - Borrowers with permanent disabilities may qualify for an enhanced Repayment Assistance Plan (for Alberta loans only).
 In extreme circumstances, a borrower with a permanent disability may be eligible for loan forgiveness.

 AUArts Financial Aid and Student Awards Office: